-In Europe, the majority of inhabitants of rates, persistent long-term unemployment rural areas are more at risk of poverty or and a greater number of seasonal workers). social exclusion than urban inhabitants.
-In In this context, the most vulnerable groups 2014, 27.2% of the rural population of Europe are usually children, young people, women, Member States were at risk of poverty and so- older workers, lower skilled workers, and uncial exclusion compared with 24.3 % of the employed people. population living in urban areas, with higher poverty levels in the Southern and Eastern The report underlines that undeclared work Member States (Eurostat).
+In Europe, the majority of inhabitants of rural areas are more at risk of poverty or social exclusion than urban inhabitants.
+In 2014, 27.2% of the rural population of Europe Member States were at risk of poverty and social exclusion compared with 24.3 % of the population living in urban areas, with higher poverty levels in the Southern and Eastern Member States (Eurostat).